Prowler2/Brave-Browser-GPO-Policy/README.md

 ###### Brave release 1.3 and newer
 `HKLM\SOFTWARE\Policies\BraveSoftware\Brave`

 I used the source Google Chrome Policy Templates and modified them to write to the Brave 1.3 registry area instead.
-Additionally, I added some Brave specific policy for disabling TOR that most enterprises would want. https://www.chromium.org/administrators/policy-templates
+Additionally, I added some Brave specific policy for enabling/ disabling TOR that most enterprises would require to even consider deploying it. https://www.chromium.org/administrators/policy-templates